flipxcrsp/Beyond_the_pitch/Cybrary/README.md

 - 📝 Documentation and notes (README.md)
 - 🏆 Certificates of completion

-These exercises were completed as part of Cybrary’s [SOC Analyst Career Path](https://www.cybrary.it/).
+These exercises were completed as part of Cybrary’s [Career Path Series](https://www.cybrary.it/).

 ---